 - Meanwhile use a knife (or i prefer to use sharp kitchen scissors) to cut the steak into very tiny strips, add this to the pan and fry for a few minutes.

-- Add all spices, mix together and then add the chopped tomatoes.
+- Add all spices, crumbled stock cube and mix together and then add the chopped tomatoes.
 Allow to simmer for 2 or 3 minutes before adding the passata.

 - Simmer (do not boil) on a low heat for 15 – 20 minutes and serve over rice.